morningmorningwind/data_downloader/README.md

-A simple data downloader written in python, very convenient for serving scientific data from url.
-The url can be a Dropbox sharing link or any other types of links linking to an online file.
+A simple data downloader written in python, very convenient for serving scientific data from urls.
+The urls can be a Dropbox sharing links or any other types of links linking to an online file.
 It can also be used for other downloading tasks.
 <h2>Simple Usage</h2>
 <p>
     For example (downloading datasets from "https://xxx.com" to a local directory "datasets"):